 So, how does mold actually get into your system and cause illness?
 Remember that some level of mold exposure is normal — everyone is exposed in some capacity to mold spores outside in the environment, especially during season changes and in certain geographical locations.
 This kind of mold can make you sneezy or congested and is considered an allergy, but not toxicity.

-When mold grows in moist, indoor areas, it becomes toxic and produces mycotoxins, which are the poisonous particles that actually make you sick.
+When mold grows in moist, indoor areas, it can become toxic by producing mycotoxins, which are the poisonous particles that actually make you sick.
 When mold grows inside of your home or workplace, the mycotoxins released from it can travel through drywall and floorboards.
 Thus, even if the mold is growing deep in your walls or ceiling, you may still be breathing in the mycotoxins.

 When inhaled, mycotoxins can be acutely inflammatory in the lungs, brain, kidney, and other organ systems.
 This is what can cause you to become ill from mold toxicity.
 In more severe cases, you may even inhale the toxic mold spores themselves.
 The spores can set up camp in your sinuses and colonize, releasing mycotoxins within your body.